|

 merry mercenary in that way, unexposed to the daily grind of the

 organizations with which I work.
+Staff people, on

 the other hand, are subject to hierarchical structures and personality